loopbackio/loopback.io/pages/en/lb2/Installing-on-Linux.md

 summary:
 ---

-{% include important.html content="
+{% include important.html content="These instructions are for a development installation, not production. " %}

-Follow these instructions to install StrongLoop for development.
-To install a production system, see [Setting up a production host](https://docs.strongloop.com/display/SLC/Setting-up-a-production-host).

-" %}

 ## Prerequisites